If I Only Had One Pan-What Would It Be?

 We all know that Dutch ovens are designed as a thick-walled pot used for cooking and they come with a tight-fitting lid.
 The cast iron materials, along with the design for the lid and possibly legs, make them very efficient.
 The cast iron materials have made them economical enough that almost any family can afford one or more.

 I’ve wondered for a long time how they got their name.
-My research provided some interesting history.
-Back in the early 1700’s, a fellow from Bristol, England by the name of Abraham Darby was involved in making brass materials used in the brewery business.
+My research provided some fascinating history.
+Back in the early 1700s, a fellow from Bristol, England, by the name of Abraham Darby was involved in making brass materials used in the brewery business.

-He decided to visit the Netherlands to see how they manufactured their brass since it seemed so popular.
-He found out they used sand to cast the metal rather than the traditional loam and clay.
-Their brass products had a nice fine finish which he liked, but their products tended to be more expensive.
+He decided to visit the Netherlands to see how they manufactured their brass, as it seemed to be so popular.
+He discovered that they used sand to cast the metal, rather than the traditional loam and clay.
+Their brass products had a nice, fine finish, which he liked, but their products tended to be more expensive.

 How do I use and care for my Dutch oven?

 Let’s talk about cast iron first of all.
-You must hand wash it, or if it’s seasoned well, you can wipe it out while it’s still hot, using a hot pad.
-I don’t recommend cast iron pans on glass stovetops, it can scratch them and even crack them if you are not careful.
-Also, the heat required to make them efficient to cook properly is significant.
+You must hand-wash it, or if it’s seasoned well, you can wipe it out while it’s still hot, using a hot pad.
+I don’t recommend cast-iron pans on glass stovetops, as they can scratch or even crack them if you are not careful.
+Additionally, the heat required to make them efficient for cooking is significant.

 I have the cutest RED Lodge Dutch Oven, I love it, but it can’t be used outside.
 It’s perfect for dishes made in the house that are cooked on the gas stovetop and in the oven.
 It makes the best Sourdough bread!
 In case you missed this post, How To Make A Sourdough Starter + Bread